k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/01_complex_field.md

 # Complex Field Parsing

 Starting from V8.0, Fabric's Catalog supports parsing of text fields that include complex structures (JSON or XML).
-This is done using a **Complex Field Parser** plugin, which uses the data snapshot taken from the source.
-When the plugin identifies a complex structure embedded into a field, a **Class** node is created for each complex field's level, recursively, for all levels of this embedded complex structure.
-The parsing logic is as follows:
+This is done by a **Complex Field Parser** plugin, which uses the data snapshot taken from the source.
+When the plugin identifies a complex structure embedded into a field, it applies the following parsing logic:

 * If the same field includes different complex structures within the data snapshot, these structures are combined as the fields of the same class.
 * If the same field includes complex structures (e.g., JSON) as well as regular strings, the parsing is not performed.

+Once the field parsing is completed, a **Class** node is created for each complex field's level, recursively, for all levels of this embedded complex structure.

-A **definedBy** relation type is created to connect between a complex field and its respective class.
+A **definedBy** relation type is created to connect between a complex field and its respective Class node.
 This relation cannot be added or deleted in an Edit mode.

 ![](../images/complex_field.png)